 In that same year, it was nominated for 2 Green Room Awards (Best Male Actor & Best Production) & named Best Show of the Year of By ABC Radio National.
 It then toured to the Dublin Fringe Festival, sold out and dubbed the hit of the festival.
-So far CHOCOLATE MONKEY has toured to Sydney twice, once at The Stables Theatre 2004 and then at The Seymour Centre and The Melbourne Arts Centre in 2008.
+So far CHOCOLATE MONKEY has toured to Sydney twice, once at The Stables Theatre and then at The Seymour Centre and The Melbourne Arts Centre.

 The Monkey Trilogy is a project dedicated to merging multimedia with highly physical, text-based storytelling.
 Each new show pushes the boundaries of how far multimedia can be used in live performance.
 The main collaborators with John-Paul Hussey as writer, performer & producer are Lucien Savron as Director, Kelly Ryall as Music Composer and Shane Grant as Lighting Designer.
 The Visual Media designers are Natalie Lowery for Chocolate Monkey; Dean McInearny for Spacemunki & Matt Gingold for Love Monkey.